12 Signs of Generational Trauma You May Still Be Carrying

 This perspective does not replace therapy, trauma treatment, or medical care.

-It offers a systemic understanding of how unresolved family experiences may continue shaping emotional life and relationships over time.
+It offers a systemic lens for exploring how family history may continue shaping emotional life, relationships, and patterns across generations.

 Explore Further